Far Cry 6: Plot

 In Madrugada, Dani searches for the revered Montero family, who are allied with the region's guerrillas and tobacco workers.
-They take down General José Castillo—Antón's nephew, commander of Yara's air force, and a slave driver who robbed the Monteros and other local farmers of their lands.
+They take down General José Castillo—Antón's nephew, commander of Yara's air force, and a slave driver who robbed the Monteros and other local farmers of their lands to grow the Viviro tobacco.
 Over in Valle de Oro, Dani assists the rap band Máximas Matanzas in airing TV and radio performances to push back against pro-Castillo propaganda spread by María Marquessa, Yara's Minister of Culture and Diego's mother.
 Upon killing María during a televised interview about Viviro, they encounter Dr. Edgar Reyes, the scientist behind Viviro's conception; it is revealed that he performed cruel experiments on disenfranchised tobacco workers in concentration camps as part of his effort to create the drug.
 With this in mind, Dani goes to one of his research facilities and kills him.
-Meanwhile in El Este, a man known as "El Tigre" awaits Dani's arrival on top of a mountain hideout housing the veteran revolutionaries who overthrew Antón's father.
+Meanwhile, in El Este, a man known as "El Tigre" awaits Dani's arrival on top of a mountain hideout housing the Legends of ‘67, the veteran revolutionaries who overthrew Antón's father.
 While he is willing to help Libertad, the others are not, so Dani shows them photos of poor working conditions in tobacco farms to convince them to join.
-While attempting this, Dani comes across an anarchist rebel group of university students who are fighting against Yara's naval commander Admiral Benítez.
+While attempting this, Dani comes across an anarchist rebel group of university students known as La Moral who are fighting against Yara's naval commander Admiral Benítez.
 The two groups unite and storm Benítez's fort to kill her, ending her iron-fisted rule on Yara's seas.
 They then track down Sean McKay, a Canadian business magnate who handles Viviro exports and imports, and either kill him or make a deal with him to finance Libertad.

-After uniting the anti-Castillo forces under Libertad, Dani learns that Antón is holding Clara at his private island's villa, under the pretense of a parley.
+After uniting the anti-Castillo forces under Libertad, Dani learns that Antón is holding Clara at his private island's villa, under the pretence of a parley.
 When Dani confronts him, he and Diego reveal that Antón has been suffering from leukemia for 13 years, and the Viviro treatment stopped working 6 months earlier.
 Impressed by Dani's feats, and wishing that Diego has a protector for when he dies, Antón demands that Dani become his general in exchange for Clara's life.
 Juan attempts to assassinate Antón but opts to shoot Diego instead, though Dani knocks him out of the way.
-In response to the shooting, Antón kills Clara and escapes with Diego to Esperanza.
-Backed by the anti-Castillo forces, Dani enters Antón's presidential palace alone and confronts him in his office with a gun.
-Dani promises to protect Diego, but Antón, believing that Diego would instead be tortured as he had been after his father's toppling, shoots him before committing suicide.
+In reaction to the shooting, Antón kills Clara and escapes with Diego to Esperanza.
+Backed by the anti-Castillo forces, Dani enters Antón's presidential palace alone and confronts him in his office.
+Dani promises to protect Diego, but Antón, believing that Diego would instead be tortured as he had been after his father's toppling, fatally shoots Diego before committing suicide.
 The resistance forces unite with Dani and witness the Castillo corpses.
 They unanimously declare Dani the new leader of Yara, but Dani refuses the leadership, turning it over to them.
 After burying Clara, Dani and Juan wage war against Castillo's surviving loyalists.